Azure/azure-sdk/docs/ios/design.md

 ## Cancellation

-TODO: make this a MUST for how to support cancellation.
+{% include requirement/MUST id="ios-async-cancellation" %} return an `AzureTask` object (or subclass thereof) from async client methods.
+This object allows the developer to call `.cancel()` on the operation to request cancellation.
+Cancellation is provided on a best-effort basis.

-{% include requirement/MUSTNOT id="ios-async-cancellation" %} provide an API that accepts a cancellation token.
-Cancellation tokens are not supported by the native iOS Networking APIs.
-Client APIs shall begin their request and return an `AzureTask`.
-Developers who need to cancel a request calls `.cancel()` on the `AzureTask` object.
+{% include requirement/MUST id="ios-async-cancellation-implementation" %} cancel any in-flight requests when a developer calls `cancel()` on the returned `AzureTask` object.
+If the body of the client method includes multiple, sequential async operations, you must check for cancellation before executing any operations after the first.

 ## Long running operations